Create a Marketplace Connection

-The speed you set is the capacity for outgoing data on your connection (data from your interface to the third party).
-You can limit the speed for incoming data under Advanced Configuration Options below.
+The speed you set is the capacity for outgoing data on your connection (data from your interface to the marketplace provider).
+You can limit the speed for incoming data under Rate Limit below.

 IMPORTANT: At this time, we only automatically limit the speeds you can select to your port capacity.